nachobek/nest-de-api/README.md

 # NestJS API Application

-A REST API built with NestJS, PostgreSQL and Sequelize ORM to load data from csv files into the database tables.
+A REST API built with NestJS, PostgreSQL and Sequelize ORM.
+This API simulates a database migration scenario.
+It reads the source data in a streaming fashion from .csv files stored in S3 and inserts them in bulk into the corresponding database tables.

 ## Prerequisites